How Can I Deal With A Bad Roomate or Housemate?

 • Ask for help from others to help make your experience better.

-At our Family Without Borders, we take pre-emptive action to facilitate a healthy culture in our homes because we want to be excited to hang out with the people we live with, and value the interactions and experiences we share with each other.
+At Our Family Without Borders, we take pre-emptive action to facilitate a healthy culture in our homes because we want to be excited to hang out with the people we live with, and value the interactions and experiences we share with each other.
 Since our inception, we've maintained an amazing experience where mutual respect is the norm and we take care of each other as well as the house we live in.

 Instead of ships passing through the night, we play active, engaged roles to help each other on our growth journeys and level up together.